PR explains the top 6 phrases you should never put in a press release or pitch

 Why you should turn to PR

 The right PR firm can help you build relationships with news media and understand how to give reporters what they want.
 At Axia, we create press releases that can earn you positive news coverage, which leads to increased visibility and profits for your company.
-Contact us today or download our free e-book Learn Media Relations from the Media for more information about how we can help you grow your business.
+Contact us today or download our e-book Learn Media Relations from the Media for more information about how we can help you grow your business.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.